NAME

 ERRORS/EXIT CODES

 When you execute the run() method it passes control to the method that implements the command specified on the command line.
-Your method is expected to return 0 for success or an error code that you can the pass to the shell on exit.
+Your method is expected to return 0 for success or an error code that you can pass to the shell on exit.

 exit CLI::Simple->new(commands => { foo => \&cmd_foo })->run();